-We have seen all the technical details of setting up Jenkins that includes configuration of Jenkins and other software requirement.
+We have seen all the technical details of setting up Jenkins Salesforce that includes configuration of Jenkins and other software requirement.

-Let’s see how to process this take the advantage of Jenkins.
+Let’s see how to process this take the advantage of Salesforce Jenkins.
 As discussed in beginning, it starts with fetching the code in Eclipse.

-Let’s start using Eclipse to fetch the code and components locally and to select right code and components for deployment.
+Let’s install eclipse for salesforce to fetch the code and components locally and to select right code and components for deployment.

 Using Eclipse to push code to repository

 1.Add a force.com project by giving correct URL and credentials and download the project data at your local PC.

 2.Now right click on the project name -> team -> share project

 3.Select GIT from pop up window and click next.

 4.Select a path (folder) on your system and click create repositoryâ€.
 It will create a local copy of the repository.
 Now finish closing the pop up.
 Now you are ready with a local copy.

 5.Now it’s time to push your code and deploy sfdc components to cloud repository.
 (STEP 2 as per image above)